vipin-banka/hunk-catalog/README.md

   - Using the Nuget package manager add a dependency on *Plugin.Hunk.Catalog*.

 ## Getting started
 Let's say you want to import a sellable item.
-Your sellable item have few custom fields i.e. "Accessories" and "Dimensions".
+Your sellable item have few custom fields i.e. "Accessories" and "Dimensions" and you need to add a custom component for that.
-You also want to import variants for your sellable item and your variants also has few custom fields i.e. "Breadth" and "Length".

-### Create two c# classes for source sellable item and source variant.
+### Create a c# classes for source sellable item.

-**Source sellable item class**

 see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/SellableItemEntityImport/SourceProduct.cs) for reference.
 ```c#
 namespace Plugin.Hunk.Catalog.Test.SellableItemEntityImport